k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 - Both user-driven actions and system-initiated background tasks by Web Studio will be logged.
 - This results in misleading or noisy audit records that do not accurately reflect user behavior.
-- There is no operational benefit, as this environment is typically used for prototyping or testing—not production governance or compliance.
+- There is no operational benefit, as this environment is typically used for prototyping or testing rather than for production governance or compliance.

 **Recommendation:**
 Do not enable auditing in development environments where Fabric Web Studio is employed.
 It provides no added value and may introduce confusion in interpreting activity logs.

-## Turning Auditing On/Off
+## Turning Auditing ON/OFF

 By default, Auditing is set to OFF.
 To enable Auditing in Fabric, set **AUDIT=ON** using K2admin's Configuration panel and set a configuration override for AUDIT.
 You then need to restart the K2cloud space.